greatjapa/heelflip/README.md

 Finally, the root directory contains a file `__missingGroupBy.json` with a list of missing group by combination.

 ### How to scale?
 Creating `JsonAgg` with the default constructor means that you will aggregate JSON files in-memory.
 If you try to load several JSONs, the JVM may raise a `OutOfMemoryError`.
-To avoid this, we provide an alternative to process aggregations in Redis instead of in-memory.
+To avoid this, we provide a Redis based alternative to the in-memory based process aggregations.
 See code below:

 ```java
 JedisPool pool = new JedisPool(new JedisPoolConfig(), "localhost");